Staging SQL Server

 To configure a staging server, do the following:

-- Go to the SQL Server Settings tab.
+- Open the Staging Server tab.

 - Specify the account to access the selected SQL server.